-- Generate a brute force attack. - Analyze the log entries resulting from the previous exercises. - Look up and trace Wazuh rules for better understanding.
+- Generate a brute force attack - Analyze the log entries resulting from the previous exercises - Looking up and tracing Wazuh rules for better understanding

-Wazuh Indexer and Dashboard
+Wazuh Indexer and dashboard

-This module introduces the Wazuh Indexer and demonstrates the benefits of integrating the Wazuh manager with this open-source log management tool.
-This module covers the following topics:
+This module provides an introduction to Wazuh Indexer and shows the benefits of integrating the Wazuh manager with this open source log management tool.
+This module includes these topics:

-- Indexing components, such as Filebeat, Wazuh Indexer and Wazuh Dashboard - How the Wazuh user benefits from this integration - Using the Wazuh Dashboard as the alert management console - Overview of The Wazuh Dashboard application - A detailed review of the Wazuh event/alert pipeline from event origination to viewing the alert in the Wazuh web interface
+- Indexing components, such as Filebeat, Wazuh Indexer and Wazuh Dashboard - How does the Wazuh user benefit from this integration - Using Wazuh Dashboard as the alert management console - The Wazuh Dashboard app - A detailed review of the Wazuh event/alert pipeline from event origination to the viewing of an alert about that event in the Wazuh web interface

-Wazuh Ruleset
+Wazuh ruleset

-This module describes the Wazuh ruleset and includes the following topics:
+This module describes the Wazuh ruleset.
+It includes these topics:

 - Decoders and rules

 - Diverse application coverage

 - Regulatory compliance mapping

 - Updating the ruleset

 - Contributing to the ruleset

-- In-depth exploration of the Wazuh rule hierarchy and the flow of event analysis through the ruleset
+Deep exploration of the Wazuh rule hierarchy and the flow of event analysis through the ruleset